Porsche Boxster Common Problems

 The M96 and M97 engines found in the Boxster have variable valve lift and timing.
 Part of the variance is controlled by the cam solenoids located in the valve covers.
 The cam solenoid is an electro-mechnical device that redirects oil pressure as per the demands of engine management.
 The increase in oil pressure enables valve lift adjustment.

-Stuck Spark Plugs – Low Mileage Car
+Stuck Spark Plugs – Low Mileage Cars

 Symptoms: Broken Spark Plug, Misfires, CEL